Medications for Syncope

 Other names: Fainting; Neurocardiogenic Syncope; Vasovagal Syncope

-What is Syncope: Syncope is temporary loss of consciousness and posture, described as "fainting" or "passing out."
+About Syncope: Syncope is temporary loss of consciousness and posture, described as "fainting" or "passing out."
 It's usually related to temporary insufficient blood flow to the brain.
 It's a common problem, accounting for 3 percent of emergency room visits and 6 percent of hospital admissions.

 It most often occurs when the blood pressure is too low (hypotension) and the heart doesn't pump a normal supply of oxygen to the brain.